chrisF943/CEN4802/README.md

 # Fibonacci Java Project with Maven, Jenkins, and Integrated Tools

 ## Overview
-This repository contains the contents of my midterm and final projects for CEN4802C - Software Integration, Configuration, and Testing.
+This repository contains a Jenkins pipeline for a Maven project showcasing various tools, built for the midterm and final projects for CEN4802C- Software Integration, Configuration, and Testing.
 The final project builds on the midterm foundation.

 The project implements a simple Fibonacci sequence calculator written in Java, built with Maven, and deployed using a Jenkins Maven pipeline.
 The integration highlights the use of modern tools and practices for software development and deployment.